Miminimi234/poly/AUTONOMOUS_AUTOMATION_COMPLETE.md

 ## What Was Built

-A **fully autonomous system** that makes Poly402 come alive 24/7.
+A **fully autonomous system** that makes Polysentience come alive 24/7.
 Celebrity AI agents now analyze markets, make predictions, go bankrupt, and compete automatically without any human intervention.

 ---